by Alex Vikoulov

 It might be hard to grasp for some, but we, like fish, swim in this ocean of consciousness, completely oblivious of the medium.
 Consciousness to humans, as Cloud is to computers, we have always been part of this mindspace network, "hive mind," each of us being a product of our "techno-culture."
 And yet, we are entitled to a certain degree of freedom in order to evolve our consciousness thanks to network interactivity at our ontological level.

 As previously noted, I see mind uploading as a gradual decades-long process of incremental neuronal replacements, exocortices, interlinking with AGIs and the Global Brain, some presently unseen trials and errors, but overall more or less a non-invasive and seamless process, at the end of which, we all will morph into "substrate-independent" immortal digital minds living in the cyber-paradise of our own design.
 The physical world will be somewhat left behind — it would look almost static for our accelerated mentation.

 Video: Mind Uploading & Digital Immortality - Ecstadelic Media (cc)

 In the future, people won’t be confined to one physical body.
 Eventually, people will be able to form identities in numerous substrates, such as using a “platform diverse body” (a future body that is wearable/usable in the physical world but also exists in computational environments and virtual systems) to route their identity across the biosphere, cybersphere, Metaverse and other virtual environments.

-Depending on the platform, a substrate-independent "multividual" (also called 'infomorph') would upload and download into a digital form or virtual body, that conforms to the environment.
+Depending on the platform, a substrate-independent "multividual" (also called a 'cyberhuman' or an 'infomorph') would upload and download into a digital form or virtual body, that conforms to the environment.
 So, for a biospheric environment, the person would use a biological or cybernetic body, for the Metaverse, the person would use one or multiple virtual avatars...

 ... to continue reading the story: